jyn514/jyn514.github.io/content/negative-build-dependencies.md

 ---
-title: "negative build dependencies"
+title: negative build dependencies
-date: 2025-11-29
+date: 2025-11-30
 draft: true
-description: "A build system needs to know not just which files exist, but which shouldn't exist"
+description: A build system needs to know not just which files exist, but which shouldn't exist.
 taxonomies:
-  tags: [build-systems]
+  tags:
-#  computer-of-the-future: ["0"]
+    - build-systems
+  four-posts-about-build-systems:
+    - "2"
 extra:
   draft: true
-#  category: "tools"
-#  audience: "everyone"
-#  toc: 2
-#  unlisted: true
-#  stub: true
 ---
-This post is part 2/4 of a series about build systems.
+This post is part 2/4 of [a series about build systems](/four-posts-about-build-systems/).
-The first post is [build system tradeoffs](/build-system-tradeoffs/).
 The next post is [I want a better action graph serialization](/i-want-a-better-action-graph-serialization/).

 ---